All-optical switching at the two-photon limit with interference-localized states

 \section{Comparison to other types of switches}

+The Mach-Zehnder interferometer (MZI) is a renowned switch concept based on the destructive interference between two different optical paths~\cite{o2010compact}.
+Due to its widespread usage, we now compare our switch concept to the MZI one, and illustrate the key differences.

-Typical all-optical switch designs are based on the nonlinear Kerr effect which controls the interference between two optical paths as in a Mach-Zehnder interferometer (MZI)~\cite{o2010compact}.
-Light of the wavevector $k$ propagates through the two arms of the MZI, and in one arm the nonlinear refractive index $n_2$ depends on the light intensity.
-The light that propagates along one arm of length $L$ gets a phase shift $\Delta \phi = k L n_2 I$ compared to the light that propagates in the other arm; the intensity $I$ is modulated via a control beam~\cite{o2010compact}.
-When the control beam is \textit{on}, such that $\Delta \phi = \pi$, the two light paths destructively interfere and the signal is not transmitted.
-Conversely, when the control beam is \textit{off} the signal is transmitted.
-However, for a given non-linear refractive index $n_2$, the switch will not work in the few-photon limit with coherent light, as there is a fundamental limit to the intensity~\cite{sanders1992quantumPRA}.
-In fact, the intensity fluctuations of coherent light relative to the mean intensity are significantly larger for the few-photon limit, with dramatic consequences on the phase matching, which decreases the quality of the interference and hence the switching mechanism~\cite{sanders1992quantum}.
-In the low mean photon-number limit, the non-linearity allows only a phase-shift that is at maximum equal to the mean photon number~\cite{sanders1992quantumPRA, sanders1992quantum}.
+The core principle of the MZI relies in using a control beam of intensity $I$ to induce a phase shift between two arms of the interferometer via Kerr nonlinearities.
+Such phase shift is quantified as $\Delta \phi = kLn_2I$ for light of wavevector $k$ travelling along an arm of length $L$ with nonlinear refractive index $n_2$, relatively to the other arm.
+The switch is \textit{on} when $\Delta \phi = \pi$, because the signal is not transmitted due to destructive interference.
+Conversely, when the control beam is \textit{off}, no phase difference is acquired and the signal is transmitted.

+There are fundamental limitations for operating a MZI switch in the few-photon limit with coherent light~\cite{sanders1992quantumPRA}.
+In fact, the intensity fluctuations of coherent light, relative to the mean intensity, are significantly larger in the few-photon limit.
+These fluctuations have dramatic consequences on the phase matching and hence the switching mechanism~\cite{sanders1992quantum}.
+In the low mean photon-number limit, the non-linearity only allows for a phase-shift that is at maximum equal to the mean photon number~\cite{sanders1992quantumPRA, sanders1992quantum}.